phocean/akispace/index.md

 >
 > Most people think that they need to be able to speak French to survive in France, but if you master the English language, it will save you a lot of time and trouble wherever you are.
 Everyone can understand it and speak it when they communicate with foreigners.
 >
 > I also believe that grammar and vocabulary are the key elements in learning a new language.
 Improving these basic skills will help ameliorate your English further.
-This is why I encourage my students to strengthen their grammar as mcuh as possible before they start to practice writing or speaking.
+This is why I encourage my students to strengthen their grammar as much as possible before they start to practice writing or speaking.
 >
 > Logical thinking is also considered to be very important.
 As a matter of fact, it is tested in many types of English qualification exams.
 You are expected to write not a simple diary but a well-organized essay to demonstrate your competency in English.
 This is the most difficult part of TOEFL and IELTS.
 >